yortus/DBFFile/README.md

     /** Appends the specified records to this DBF file. */ appendRecords(records: object[]): Promise<DBFFile>;

-    /**
-     * A convenience method that wraps `readRecords`.
-It returns an async generator which will yield one record at a
-     * time from the DBF database in a memory-friendly manner until all records have been read.
-     */
-    [Symbol.asyncIterator](): AsyncGenerator<object>;
+    /** Iterates over each record in this DBF file. */ [Symbol.asyncIterator](): AsyncGenerator<object>;
 }